 }

-The key point is that shouldCache deliberately excludes 401/403/404.
-Since authorization state and the target resource change over time, returning the same response for 24 hours would cause incidents.
+The key point is that shouldCache intentionally excludes 401/403/404.
+Authorization state and target resources change over time, so returning the same response for 24 hours would cause incidents.

-We’ve unified concurrent-submission responses under 409 Conflict.
-425 Too Early is also a candidate, but since handling among major HTTP clients is inconsistent, 409 + Retry-After, which is interpreted reliably, is easier to operate.
+We unified the response for concurrent submissions to 409 Conflict.
+425 Too Early is also a candidate, but since major HTTP clients’ handling is inconsistent, 409 + Retry-After, which is interpreted reliably, is easier to operate—that’s the reason.

 Key Management and Lock Control in Redis

-Now for the store side.
-We acquire a lock atomically with setIfAbsent, and if a value already exists, we strictly parse the contents to determine the state.
+The store side.
+We atomically acquire the lock with setIfAbsent, and if a value already exists, we strictly parse its contents to determine the state.

 @Component